Bookmark the FeedLinksContact

 Taking a wire from the hazard switch to the warning lights

-Edit: I wired removed the sidelights wire and wired it to the gauge illumination, as turning on the sidelights will also light up the gauges.
-I also split the wire from the hazard switch (Black & Red) and took a feed to the hazard warning light Pin 9 on the 20-pin plug.
+Update: I wired removed the sidelights wire and wired it to the gauge illumination, as turning on the sidelights will also light up the gauges.
+I also split the wire from the hazard switch (Black & Red) and took a feed to the hazard warning light Pin 9 on the 20-pin connector.

 See the video below of the dashboard warning lights in action!
 Can you tell i’m proud?!?